-Vinyl LP & 45 RPM Records to CD & MP3
+We Digitize VINYL LP & 45 RPM records to CD, WAV or MP3

 December, 2012 — Canada's recent Copyright Modernization Act "legitimizes activities that Canadians do every day.
 For example, it recognizes that Canadians should not be liable for … copying music from CDs to MP3 players, or backing up data if they are doing so for their private use and have not broken a digital lock."
 Bill C-11 was passed and received Royal Assent on June 29, 2012.

 At TechHelp Ottawa, we do audio archiving the right way!
 We use only the best equipment available such as a professional studio mixing board and direct drive, state-of-the art turntables.
 For 33⅓ & 45 RPM records we use the legendary Shure V15 Type IV phono cartridge with a stylus shock absorber that reduces surface noise and dampens the effects of uneven LP surfaces.
 For 78 RPM records we use the highly acclaimed Shure-M97xE cartridge with specialized stylus.

 We also pay close attention to equalization settings—especially for 78 RPM records—to ensure excellent sound quality.

 By capturing your original media using high sampling rates, we produce large, high quality, uncompressed WAV files (exactly the same file type used on commercial CDs).
 It is a time consuming process, but the resulting CD has the original tracks in tact and sound quality that is equal to or better than the original.